-I was instructed not eat or drink anything including water after 9:00 pm the night before.
-They gave me a small supply of antibacterial soap to shower with and they stressed washing belly button and under arms because these areas harbor bacteria.
+I was instructed not to eat or drink anything including water after 9:00 pm the night before.
+They gave me a small supply of antibacterial soap to shower with and they stressed washing my belly button and under arms because these areas harbor bacteria.

 Morning of Surgery Check List

 • No make-up or jewelry including body piercings or rings.

 • I can brush my teeth but no swallowing.
 I can't use mouthwash, chewing gum or breath mints.

 • I'm going to wear my glasses and bring small tote for my things.

 • I'm going to leave everything at home including my phone.

 • I have something to line my carseat.